Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 It's in a High-Traffic Area Too Busy Area

 The placement of the pee pads needs to be strategic.
 Avoid trafficked areas where there is lot going on as a distraction can negatively impact the short attention spans of puppies.
 One minute he's thinking about using the pad, the next he's off of it heading towards a toy your toddler just dropped and he has an accident right off the pad.

 If your dog's pee pads are dirty and soaked, your puppy may be naturally inclined to not use it.
 Yes, despite having messes in the home, dogs are naturally inclined to not want to step on their pee or poop.
 So give your pup some credit if he's peeing off the pee pad because you have forgotten to change it recently!

 Not Able to Hold It

 Most puppies are unable to hold their pee and poop until they are a little older.
-At around 3 months, they should be able to hold it long enough to walk up to a pee pad and go there, but accidents are not uncommon until they are 5 to 6 months old.
+At around three months, they should be able to hold it long enough to walk up to a pee pad and go there, but accidents are not uncommon until they are five to six months old.
 Smaller breed puppies take longer to potty train generally compared to larger breed dogs.

 Possible Behavioral Issues

 Male dogs (and sometimes female dogs too) who miss the mark may be intently marking rather than peeing for the physiological purpose of emptying the bladder.

 Urine marking in dogs is often triggered by a need for leaving pee-mail, for the purpose of defining territory or as a way for dogs to manifest their stress and unease with certain triggers and situations.

 Sometimes puppies may pee due to excitement or submissive urination.
 Expect this type of peeing to take place if your pup missed the pee pad when greeting you or when you interact with him in a certain way.